 Burnt ends are cubed up tasty chunks of melt in your mouth beef that come from the point section of a brisket.
 The point is the fattier section of a brisket that lays on top of the flat.
-These two muscles that form a full brisket are separated by a layer of fat, much of which renders out during a long cook.
+These two muscles are separated by a layer of fat, much of which renders out during a long cook.

 There are a few different ways to make burnt ends, but my favorite way is to cook the full brisket intact, and then cube up the point near the end of the cook to make the burnt ends.
 I’ll go into more depth on this process later.

 Type of Brisket for Burnt Ends

 For this bbq brisket burnt ends recipe, I’m using a full packer brisket.
 You can make burnt ends out of any grade of brisket, but my preference is to get a brisket that is at prime grade or higher.
 In the video on this post, you’ll see that I used a Snake River Farms Wagyu Brisket.
 The higher grade of meat has more intramuscular fat that will melt while it smokes at a low temperature, keeping the brisket from drying out during the cook.

 If you go with a prime grade brisket I’d recommend wrapping the brisket when the internal temp hits 160 degrees.
 Lower than prime grade and I’d recommend injecting the brisket with beef broth prior to the cook.
 With a wagyu grade brisket, none of those extra steps are necessary.

 Check out this video showing how to prep bbq brisket burnt ends.

 When you’re ready to get started the first thing you need to do is trim.
 There is quite a bit of fat on brisket, and not all of it is necessary.
 One side will have a thick fat cap.
 Trim the fat cap down to about a quarter-inch thick.